claudiauhr/sand_sea_shores/README.md

 ## Description

-A web-based application to create a post about sea and shore places and attractions.
-You can organize your vacations by choosing places, foods, and places to relax or have fun in advance.
+This is a web-based application for creating a post about sea and shore places and attractions.
+You can organize your vacations by choosing places to eat, relax, or have fun in advance.

 ## Technologies Used